vuejs/v2.vuejs.org/src/v2/guide/custom-directive.md

 - `vnode`: The virtual node produced by Vue's compiler.
 See the [VNode API](../api/#VNode-Interface) for full details.
 - `oldVnode`: The previous virtual node, only available in the `update` and `componentUpdated` hooks.

-<p class="tip">Directive arguments can be dynamic.
-For example, in `v-my-directive:[foo]`, the arg would be the value of the data property `foo` on your component instance.
-As directive hooks are invoked, the value of `arg` within the `binding` argument will dynamically change based on the value of `foo`.</p>

 <p class="tip">Apart from `el`, you should treat these arguments as read-only and never modify them.
 If you need to share information across hooks, it is recommended to do so through element's [dataset](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement/dataset).</p>

 An example of a custom directive using some of these properties: